 Liotti Ikefugi Playground

 Carmine Liotti, born December 13, 1924, lived in New Brighton at 18 Ely Street and attended P.S.
 17 on Harvard Avenue.
 At McKee High School he played football, and the Journal of American Football listed him as an all-star player.
-Liotti joined the army immediately after high school and became a medic in 319th Infantry.
+Liotti joined the army immediately after high school and became a medic in the 319th Infantry.
 By April 15, 1945, Liotti’s unit advanced to the town of Glauchau, in the Saxony region of Germany.
 While Liotti attended to wounded men on the battlefield and prepared them for transport to the hospital in town, a German nurse called upon him to help evacuate an injured German as well.
 Lifting the German onto his litter jeep, Liotti proceeded up the main street of the town.
-An enemy soldier, perhaps unaware that a German lay in the vehicle, threw a grenade at the jeep, and shrapnel inflicted Liotti with mortal wounds.
+An enemy soldier, perhaps unaware that a German lay in the vehicle, threw a grenade at the jeep, and Liotti was mortally wounded by shrapnel.
 He lived just long enough for a priest to administer last rights.

 Lloyd Ikefugi, born and raised on Staten Island, lived at 112 Winter Avenue in New Brighton and graduated from Curtis High School.
 He worked as a machinist at the Great Eastern Brass Works in Long Island City, worshiped at Brighton Heights Reformed Church, served as assistant scoutmaster of Boy Scout Troop 10, and, in April 1944, he joined the Army at age 20.
 Ikefugi became a member of the famous all Japanese-American 442nd Infantry, a company distinct by its very definition.
 At the time, the United States military maintained a policy of segregation that required minorities, including Japanese-Americans and African-Americans, to fight in special units.